markwest1972/johnny_five_intro/exercises/02_simple_led_blink.md

 The Node.js installation from exercise one includes the [npm package manager](https://www.npmjs.com).
 This can be used to download and install node modules such as Johnny-Five.
 Modules can be installed both globally (for all Node.js processes on your PC) and locally (for specific Node.js applications).

-Before you install Johnny-Five you'll need to create a "package.json" file:
+To make it easy for you to clean up after this workshop we'll install all the node modules required for this workshop locally.
+To do this we'll need to create a "package.json" file:
  1. Create a directory for all your Johnny-Five examples.
 We'll call this your *johnny_five_intro root directory* from now on.
  2. From the command prompt, navigate to your *johnny_five_intro root directory* and run the command `npm init`.
  3. You will now be asked to specify parameters for your project.
 These will be used to create a "package.json" file for your project.
 You can choose whether or not you want to specify these, or accept the defaults.